vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

       AssertionError
 ```

-Note that we haven't actually used `pytest` yet. `functional_test.py` is just
+`AssertionError` indicates test failure.
+Note that we haven't actually used
-a regular python script[^1].
-Now, create a basic flask app:
+`pytest` yet.
+The file containing our first test is just a regular python
+script[^1].

 [^1]: Non-trivial apps will have many tests organized in multiple functions or
 classes.
 That's when we need to use a "test runner" -- a command that discovers
 and runs all the tests, and then reports which ones have passed or failed.

+Now, create a basic flask app:

 ```python
 # todoapp/__init__.py